zloirock/core-js/README.md

 import 'core-js';
 ```

-However, if you change this default behavior, one can't be sure that even `core-js` internals will work correctly.
+It does not work with some features.
+Also, if you change the default behavior, even `core-js` internals may not work correctly.

 ### Custom build